 In September 2007, the European Court of First Instance ruled that privilege did not apply to the communications.
 This finding was based on the longstanding precedent of AM & S v Commission ECR 1575, which established that privilege only applied to communications with a lawyer who is “not bound to the client by a relationship of employment”.
 In-house counsel, such as those employed by Akzo, were accordingly not entitled to claim privilege over their communications because they lacked the necessary independence.

 Akzo and Akcros appealed to the ECJ.
-As part of that Court’s process, the Advocate General provided an opinion to the Court (released in May this year and the subject of a previous Brief Counsel), which concluded that, notwithstanding the considerable growth in the use of in-house counsel since 1982, the distinction in AM & S ought to be maintained.
+As part of that Court’s process, the Advocate General provided an opinion to the Court (released in May this year), which concluded that, notwithstanding the considerable growth in the use of in-house counsel since 1982, the distinction in AM & S ought to be maintained.

 In its 14 September 2010 judgment, the 11-member ECJ substantially adopted the Advocate General’s reasoning.
 The ECJ held that “despite the fact that he may be enrolled with a Bar or Law Society and that he is subject to a certain number of professional ethical obligations, an in-house lawyer does not enjoy a level of professional independence equal to that of external lawyers”.
 This reasoning was based on the “economic dependence and personal identification of a lawyer in an employment relationship” in the in-house context.